Allotments - Frequently Asked Questions

 How big are allotments?

-An average size full allotment plot in Wakefield is around 250 metre square but some sites have half and even quarter plots available to rent.
-Incredible Edible have mini plots in some areas which are only 15 square metre.
+An average size full allotment plot in Wakefield is around 250 metre square but some sites have half and even quarter plots available.

 Aren't all allotments over subscribed?